psi4/psi4/doc/sphinxman/source/fisapt.rst

-This is essentially the same input as for F-SAPT, except that the molecular system is now divided into *three* moeities - subsystems A and B whose intramolecular interaction we wish to compute, and a linking unit C.  This file runs a DF-HF computation on the full system using |PSIfour|'s existing SCF code.
+This is essentially the same input as for F-SAPT, except that the molecular system is now divided into *three* moeities - subsystems A and B whose intramolecular interaction we wish to compute, and a linking unit C.  This file runs a DF-HF computation on the full system using |PSIfours| existing SCF code.
 At the start of the FISAPT code, the occupied orbitals are localized and divided by charge considerations into A, B, C, and link sets.
-By default, linking sigma bonds are assigned to C (this can be changed by the ``FISAPT_LINK_ASSIGNMENT`` options).
+By default, linking sigma bonds are assigned to C (this can be changed by the |fisapt__fisapt_link_assignment|
+options).
 Then, non-interacting Hartree-Fock solutions for A and B are optimized in the embedding field of the linking moeity C. At this point, A and B are not interacting with each other, but have any potential covalent links or other